learn-co-curriculum/truthiness-in-ruby-readme/README.md

 **Advanced:** *This is not the case in all languages.
 In Python, boolean values are capitalized,* `True` *and* `False`, *while in Objective-C they are different words* `YES` *and* `NO`. *However, they all represent the same concept of Boolean logic.*

 These boolean values come in handy in programming when we want to implement control flow.
-We're going to learn more about this later, but for now, just understand that control flow is the idea that we can tell our program to execute certain lines of code based upon certain conditions.
+Control flow is the idea that we can tell our program to execute certain lines of code based upon certain conditions.

 ### Booleans and Flow Control